-Challenge Technique Messages can be dropped, reordered and duplicated by the network.
-Stop-and-wait protocol [Tanenbaum and van Steen 2007] using sequence ids, acknowledgments, and retransmissions to handle unreliable network.
-The broadcasting process can be partitioned from the network before all processes receive a broadcast.
-Eager reliable broadcast (retransmissions) [Cachin et al. 2011].
+Challenge Technique Messages can be dropped, reordered and du- Stop-and-wait protocol [Tanenbaum and van Steen 2007] using plicated by the network. unreliable network.
+The broadcasting process can be partitioned Eager reliable broadcast (retransmissions) [Cachin et al. 2011]. a broadcast.
 Messages need to be delivered in causal order.
 Delay delivery of messages until causal dependencies are satisfied, using a delay queue and vector clocks [Birman et al. 1991].